.

 Chile's congressional elections are governed by a unique binomial system that rewards coalition slates.
 Each coalition can run two candidates for each electoral district's two Chamber seats.
 Typically, the two largest coalitions in a district divide the seats, one each, among themselves.
 Only if the leading coalition ticket out-polls the second-place coalition by a margin of more than two-to-one does the winning coalition gain both seats.

-The Chamber of Deputies meets in the Chile Congress building, which was built during the last years of the Pinochet regime and stands in the port city of Valparaiso, some 120 km west of the capital, Santiago.
-This new building replaced the old National Congress, located in downtown Santiago.
+The Chamber of Deputies meets in Chile's National Congress located in the port city of Valparaiso, some 120 km west of the capital, Santiago.
+The Congress building in Valparaiso replaced the old National Congress, located in downtown Santiago, in 1990.

 Official web site